 A growing field of literature is beginning to close the gap of understanding.
-By examining the biological mechanisms behind the incorporation of $Sr^{2+}$ into the coral skeleton more closely through laboratory experiments, scientists have covered much ground.
-Reynaud et al. (2004) found $Sr^{2+}$ incorporation in Acropora verweyi was positively related to both light and temperature independently in a four-week tank experiment.
-Furthermore, $Sr^{2+}$ incorporation was highly correlated with $Ca^{2+}$ incorporation.
-A similar relationship between $Sr^{2+}$ and $Ca^{2+}$ incorporation was identified in an experiment with Stylophora pistillata, which also demonstrated that $Ca^{2+}$ incorporation was disproportionately accelerated in high temperature and light levels compared with $Sr^{2+}$ , and as a result, Sr/Ca was inversely related to calcification (Ferrier-Pages et al. 2002).
+By examining the biological mechanisms behind the incorporation of Sr2+ into the coral skeleton more closely through laboratory experiments, scientists have covered much ground.
+Reynaud et al. (2004) found Sr2+ incorporation in Acropora verweyi was positively related independently to both light and temperature.
+Furthermore, Sr2+ incorporation was highly correlated with Ca2+ incorporation.
+A similar relationship between Sr2+ and Ca2+ incorporation was identified in an experiment with Stylophora pistillata, which also demonstrated that Ca2+ incorporation was disproportionately accelerated in high temperature and light levels compared with Sr2+, and as a result, Sr/Ca was inversely related to calcification (Ferrier-Pages et al. 2002).

 Cohen and colleagues explored Sr/Ca on a diurnal scale (Cohen et al. 2002; Cohen et al. 2001) and distinguished the Sr/Ca-SST relationship between skeletal material formed during light and dark cycle growth.
 Sr/Ca values measured in skeletal crystals from Porites lutea formed during the day diverged from values in crystals formed during the night at the same temperature with increasing temperature.
-The daytime values over-predicted the increases in temperature (Cohen et al. 2001).
+The daytime values overpredicted the increases in temperature (Cohen et al. 2001).
 Cohen et al. (2002) studied Astrangia poculata which is found in both a hermatypic form (acquiring energy from symbiotic single-celled algae known as zooxanthellae) and an ahermatypic form (having no zooxanthellae).
 The amplitude of oscillations in the Sr/Ca values was greater in the hermatypic form, and the difference in amplitude between hermatypic and ahermatypic forms was greatest in during the day.
-The hermatypic Sr/Ca values overreacted to temperature changes, predicting a six degree increase in SST over a three year period, when the SST actually decreased by 0.5 degrees (Cohen et al. 2002).
-Cohen et al. (2001; 2002) hypothesize that Sr/Ca is affected by calcification rate as a result of kinetic processes which differ diurnally and nocturnally in hermatypic corals (i.e. the activity of algal symbionts).
+The hermatypic Sr/Ca values overreacted to temperature changes, predicting a six degree increase in SST over a three year period, when the SST actually decreased by 0.5 °C (Cohen et al. 2002).
+Cohen et al. (2001; 2002) hypothesize that Sr/Ca is affected by calcification rate as a result of kinetic processes which differ between daytime and nighttime in hermatypic corals (i.e. the activity of algal symbionts).

-The kinetic processes are not completely understood, but it is known that both passive and active transport regulate the passage of strontium and calcium ions into the coral skeleton.
-Active transport of the ions occurs via the $Ca^{2+}$ -ATPase pump.
-This is a light-activated enzymatic pump which has a higher affinity for $Ca^{2+}$ over $Sr^{2+}$ (Cohen and McConnaughey 2003).
+The kinetic processes are not completely understood, but it is known that both active and passive transport regulate the passage of Sr2+ and Ca2+ ions into the coral skeleton.
+Active transport of the ions occurs via the Ca2+-ATPase pump.
+This is a light-activated enzymatic pump which has a higher affinity for Ca2+ over Sr2+ (Cohen and McConnaughey 2003).
 Active transport is likely the dominant pathway for transport of these two ions during the day.
 Nighttime passage is dominated by passive transport, which does not favor one ion over the other, and should thus be driven by ambient seawater concentrations alone.
 Therefore, during the day when active transport is dominant, Sr/Ca values should be lower than expected, and Sr/Ca should be lower in more rapidly calcifying corals than in slower calcifiers (Cohen and McConnaughey 2003).
 Reduced Sr/Ca predicts higher SST in the model equations because of the inverse relationship between Sr/Ca and SST, potentially exaggerating temperature increases.
 These notions support the results found by Cohen et al. (2001; 2002), Ferrier-Pages et al. (2002), and Reynaud et al. (2004).